 - Avoid attending protests and rallies, as they will only lead to more anger and frustration

-- Find a local political group that you agree with and then follow them on social Media
+- Please find a local political group that you agree with and then follow them on Social Media

 - Read the news from multiple sources to get different perspectives